Tailor Made Travel Service

 Only during Ramadan, the month of fasting, restaurants that usually serve alcohol may not do so.

 Popular Turkish alcohols you should know:

 Prices in Restaurants: The prices in restaurants are very different depending on location and what they offer.
-While you can eat very cheaply in more rural areas and get dinner for as little as 5 euros in simpler restaurants, prices in the cities and in tourist areas can reach Central European levels.
+While you can eat very cheaply in more rural areas and get very affordable dinner in simpler restaurants, prices in the cities and in tourist areas can reach Central European levels.